 The parking lot is large and there is no fee to park.
 Tram services are available prior to graduation ceremonies.
 If needed, you may drop off your passengers at the museum entrance before parking to avoid a long walk.

 Also, visit our online store for unique museum items.
-Browse through our exclusive NIM collection as well as Army themed apparel.
+Browse through our exclusive museum collection as well as Army themed apparel.
 Our shopping site features toys, jewelry, gifts, and more!

 The National Infantry Museum and Soldier Center covers 190,000 square feet of space.
 You could spend days here and still not see everything, however you can get a good overview of all the galleries in about two hours.
 If you’d like to tour World War II Company Street, sign up at the Information Desk.
 Test your soldiering skills at our Rifle Range and Combat Simulators.
 And when your feet get tired, take a break in the stunning IMAX Theatre!